 Wesley Chan is a Managing Director at Felicis Ventures.
-He founded Google Analytics and Google Voice and holds 16 US patents for his fundamental contributions to building Google’s early advertising system.
+He founded Google Analytics and Google Voice and holds 17 US patents for his foundational work in designing Google’s ads system.

-Additionally, Wesley has held technical positions both at HP Labs and Microsoft.
-He holds both Master’s and Bachelor’s degrees in Computer Science and Electrical Engineering from MIT where he completed his graduate research at the Media Laboratory.
+Wesley worked at HP Labs as a senior software engineer and at Microsoft Research as a research fellow.
+He holds a Bachelors degree in Computer Science and Electrical Engineering from MIT and completed his Masters degree at the MIT Media Lab.

-He was selected as a “Top 35 Under 35” innovator by Technology Review magazine in 2010.
-He has been featured in CNN, the New York Times, the Wall Street Journal, Fortune, and his story as an early product innovator at Google is covered by Steven Levy’s Google Book, “In The Plex.”
+Technology Review magazine featured Wesley as a “Top 35 Under 35” innovator.
+Wesley’s accomplishments have been covered by the New York Times, the Wall Street Journal, CNN, and Fortune, and his story as a product founder is featured in Steven Levy’s best-selling Google book, “In The Plex.”